 The CRRF gives a set of guidelines for approaching the predictable aspects of these crises.
 This includes:

 - Easing pressure on countries that welcome and host refugees

 - Expanding access to resettlement of refugees in third countries or offering other complementary pathways

 - Fostering conditions that enable refugees to voluntarily return to their home countries

-In 2020 alone, Concern responded to 78 emergencies in 23 countries, reaching 17.9 million people with urgent necessities such as shelter, healthcare, and food as well as longer-term livelihoods trainings that benefit both displaced and host communities.
+In 2022, we responded to 76 emergencies in 23 countries, reaching 16 million people with urgent necessities such as shelter, healthcare, and food as well as longer-term livelihoods trainings that benefit both displaced and host communities.